jonarango/quick-cmd/README.md

 <br>
     Just double click on it and then accept the pop up. then go to any folder and right click it.
 You will see the image below

-    1- In the first image its the default.
+    1- The first image is the default.

     2- In the second one you have the cmd launch option.
 <br>